 As I point out above, the contamination of the system could have been prevented by the use of continuous monitors at Well 5.
-Stan and Frank Koebel lacked the training and expertise either to identify the vulnerability of Well 5 to surface contamination or to understand the resulting need for continuous chlorine residual and turbidity monitors.
+Stan and Frank Koebel lacked the training and expertise to identify the vulnerability of Well 5 and to understand the resulting need for continuous chlorine residual and turbidity monitors.
 The MOE took no steps to inform them of the requirements for continuous monitoring or to require training that would have addressed that issue.
 It was the MOE, in its role as regulator and overseer of municipal water systems, that should have required the installation of continuous monitors.
 Its failure to require continuous monitors at Well 5 was not in any way related to the improper operating practices of the Walkerton operators.
 I will discuss this failure of the MOE below.

-1.3.6 The Role of the Walkerton Public Utilities Commissioners
+8 The Role of the Walkerton Public Utilities Commissioners